sabithassan/violence-detection-models/README.md

 To evaluate a trained model, run:

- python violence-detection-train.py  <input-file> <model-file>
+**python3 violence-detection-evaluate.py  (input-file) (model-file)**

-<input-file> is the testing file. input-file should contain three tab separated columns, first column can be anything
-(could contain ID for example) second column contains the header "text" in first row, followed by the arabic texts, third column contains the header "level" followed  by level of violence for the corresponding text in second column.
+(input-file) is the testing file. input-file should contain three tab separated columns, first column can be anything (could contain ID for example) second column contains the header "text" in first row, followed by the arabic texts, third column contains the header "level" followed  by level of violence for the corresponding text in second column.
 Levels can be 0,-1,-2 corresponding to no violence, offensive and obscene respectively

-<model-file> is the previously trained model.
+(model-file) is the previously trained model.
 It should contain trained classifier and vectorizer.

 example Usage:
-python3 violence-detection-evaluate.py  input/tweet-test.tsv models/MNB_model_word_2-gram.pckl
+**python3 violence-detection-evaluate.py  input/tweet-test.tsv models/MNB_model_word_2-gram.pckl**

 This will print accuracy, f1 score, precision, recall and confusion matrix.